OutSystems/docs-product/src/security/configure-authentication.md

 ---
-summary: The authentication is configurable per environment to meet different security requirements.
+summary: Explore how to configure app authentication settings in OutSystems 11 (O11) to enhance security and user experience across different app types.
 tags: runtime-mobileandreactiveweb; support-Security-overview
 locale: en-us
 guid: 74fffe9e-d6fa-4ea9-a8ae-aa7a34a37511